luopio/py-thermal-printer/README.md

 (https://github.com/adafruit/Adafruit-Thermal-Printer-Library) to run on BeagleBone and Raspberry Pi.

-Currently handles printing image data and text, but the rest of the built-in functionality like barcodes are trivial to port to Python when needed.

 If on BeagleBone or similar device, remember to set the mux settings or change the UART you are using.
 To enable the defaults for example: